-- Sydney Water has significant trunk water mains traversing the Camelia-Rosehill Precinct from the south-western end to the north-eastern end and on Grand Avenue (sized between 900mm to 1500mm).
-These mains are a critical component of the network and provide water to the Camelia-Rosehill Precinct and Paramatta CBD, as well as over 600,000 customers in the Northern Suburbs.
-While the majority of these mains are in road reserves, any construction in the vicinity would require engineering assessments. - Location of Sydney Water Land within the investigation area and their uses in the wider water and wastewater network.
-Land uses includes pump stations, valve chambers and easements.
-(Refer to section 4 for specific locations) - Determination of sewer demand and capacity of the wastewater pumping stations.
-On-site sewer management facilities can be utilised to reduce the pipe run and make the servicing strategy more economically feasible.
+- Sydney Water has significant trunk water mains traversing the Camellia-Rosehill Precinct from the southwestern end to the north-eastern end and on Grand Avenue (sized between 900mm to 1500mm).
+These mains are a critical component of the network and provide water to the Camellia-Rosehill Precinct and Paramatta CBD, as well as over 600,000 customers in the Northern Suburbs.
+While the majority of these mains are in road reserves, any construction in the vicinity would require engineering assessments - Location of Sydney Water Land within the investigation area and their uses in the wider water and wastewater network.
+Land includes pump stations, valve chambers and easements (Refer to section 4 for specific locations) - Determination of sewer demand and capacity of the wastewater pumping stations.
+Private on-site sewer management facilities can be utilised in distant parts of the development with low sewer generation such as AWTS to reduce the pipe run and make the servicing strategy more economically feasible.
+These systems would not form part of the Sydney Water Network.
 Sewer mining has the potential to reduce volume of flows into SP0067.
-Each type of industrial development should be investigated further on a case-by-case basis to confirm the sewer demand. - Advice from Sydney Water during Enquiry by Design workshops that the existing sewer pumping station (SP0067) has sufficient capacity to service initial land development in the Precinct.
+Each type of industrial development should be investigated further on a case-by-case basis to confirm the sewer demand - Advice from Sydney Water during Enquiry by Design workshops that the existing sewer pumping station (SP0067) has sufficient capacity to service initial land development in the Precinct.
 Sydney Water has carried out studies on the capacity and condition of the pump station, and the role it plays within their future plans for the wider catchment.
 Further consultation with Sydney Water will be required.

 A recycled water service's viability has been investigated for non-drinking purposes, with a new resource recovery facility indicatively located within Camellia-Rosehill.
-This is currently being considered as part of the Greater Sydney Water Strategy.Sydney Water have undertaken their greater Sydney growth plan (Sydney Water Growth Servicing Plan 2019 - 2024), in which Camellia Town Centre and Camellia Industrial Area are identified with the Servicing Plan as areas that have existing adequate trunk capacity for drinking water.
+This is currently being considered as part of the Greater Sydney Water Strategy.
+Sydney Water have undertaken their greater Sydney growth plan (Sydney Water Growth Servicing Plan 2025 - 2025), in which Camellia Town Centre and Camellia Industrial Area are identified with the Servicing Plan as areas that have existing adequate trunk capacity for drinking water.
 Options planning for wastewater infrastructure to service these areas is underway.
-Options planning involves the identification of the preferred high-level servicing options and considers the ideal location, route, staging and size, however commitment to delivery of the wastewater infrastructure in currently not available.
+Options planning involves the identification of the preferred high-level servicing options and considers the ideal location, route, staging and size, however commitment to delivery of the wastewater infrastructure is currently not available.